thetimothyp/HangmanBot/README.md

 # HangmanBot
-Challenge these bots in the classic game of hangman!
+Challenge these bots in the classic game of hangman, or write your own bot to see how it measures up!
 (Don't worry, at least one of them is really dumb).

 #### Play the game at: https://hangmanbot-app.herokuapp.com/
 ---------------------